 damn lies and statistics as well as an Austin City Council Member who

-seems hell bent on ending his political career
+seems hell bent on ending his political career.
+Is resurrection

 possible?
 Sure... if you believe McCracken is the second coming.
 Spoiler